Morphl-AI/MorphL-Orchestrator/README.md

 bash /opt/orchestrator/bootstrap/runasroot/rootbootstrap.sh
 ```

 The installation process is fully automated and will take a while to complete (20-30 minutes).
-The `rootbootstrap.sh` script will install ...
-[TBA].
+The `rootbootstrap.sh` script will install Docker, Docker Registry, Kubernetes, PostgreSQL and various utilities libraries.
+A second script (`airflowbootstrap.sh`) will be run and will install Anaconda, JDK, Cassandra, Spark and Hadoop.

 Once the installation is done, check the bottom of the output to see the if the status `The installation has completed successfully.` has been reported.